tmwagency/labs-blog/_posts/2013-12-10-introducing-kickoff.md

 ---
 comments: true
 layout: post
+date: 2013-12-10 10:00:00
 title: Introducing Kickoff
 categories:
   - "front-end"
   - kickoff
 author: zander
-excerpt: "The only front-end framework you'll ever need."
+excerpt: "Zander takes you through the only front-end framework you'll ever need and what we use internally at TMW."
 published: true
 ---